NWF State College Division of Humanities, Fine & Performing Arts

 Madrigal Singers perform throughout the year at various events including campus and community events, holiday performances with the Northwest Florida Symphony Orchestra, and annual choir concerts.

 Participation in Madrigal Singers (MUN1360) may be supported by Fine and Performing Arts Scholarship funds.
-Madrigal Singers meets Monday and Wednesday at 11 a.m. in Tyler Recital Hall.
+Madrigal Singers meets Tuesdays and Thursdays at 11 a.m. in Tyler Recital Hall.

 Northwest Florida Symphony Chorale is open by audition to students, staff, and members of the community.
 The chorale performs at local churches and on Mainstage with the NFSO and other ensembles doing works such as Handel’s ‘Messiah’.
 Solo opportunities are often a feature of the Chorale.